The Ultimate Guide to Using Expert Witness Exhibits in Court

 There is no blanket answer as to whether a certain exhibit will be helpful to a jury.
 In terms of substance, the evidentiary rules (as well as common sense) dictate that all exhibits must be relevant to the facts at issue and help explain the expert’s testimony.
 But substance aside, there are numerous forms a piece of evidence can take.
 Although there is no one right answer as to the best one, a few general rules should be considered.

 First, it has been proven that people, by and large, are visual learners.
-This means that they respond well, and retain information more easily, when presented with some sort of visualization.
+This means that they respond well, and retain information more easily when presented with some sort of visualization.
 Working off of this assumption, it would be wise to interject visual exhibits when necessary during an expert’s testimony.
 Not only can visual presentations supplement the testimony and help with informational retainment, but they also act as a helpful break from the usual routine of testimony.
 That being said, there are a few pitfalls to watch out for, no matter the form of the exhibit.

 Watch out for Low-Tech Courtrooms

 No matter how detailed or explanatory a piece of evidence is, the jury must be able to actually see it.
 This will largely rely on outside factors to which witnesses and lawyers have little control.
 Attorneys frequently underestimate how the size of the courtroom and the position of the jury box impact the strength of an exhibit.
 Likewise, a courtroom’s technological capabilities play a huge role in evidence presentation.
 Many courts are now adding projectors and individual screens within the jury box so each juror can review the evidence as it’s presented.
 But not all courts are as tech-savvy.
-And unfortunately, some exhibits are useless without such A/V support.
+Unfortunately, some exhibits are useless without such A/V support.

 At the same time, it is important to avoid cognitive overload.
 The legal field has been making great advancements in the area of exhibit presentation.
 However, that doesn’t mean a jury should be overstimulated with visuals on every detail.
 All written exhibits should be easy to read and formatted correctly.
 Summary charts should be easy to follow.
 Graphics should be clear and concise.